bolek42/bolek42.github.io/sec/iota.md

 ```

 can be used to find IOTA addresses that issued multiple signatures and still contain IOTA.
-The key fragments will be written in a json file in keys/[address].json.
+The key fragments will be written in a JSON file in keys/[address].json.
-For each found address the balance and estimated bit security is printed.
+For each found address the balance and estimated bit security are printed.

 The following call can be used to create valid signatures for a mutated bundle hash